What is Rapid Prototyping? Methods, Tools and Examples

-As rapid prototypes are usually constructed using additive techniques as opposed to traditional subtractive methods, the phrase has become synonymous with additive manufacturing and 3D printing.
+As rapid prototypes are usually constructed using additive fabrication techniques as opposed to traditional subtractive methods, the phrase has become synonymous with additive manufacturing and 3D printing.

 The advent of desktop and benchtop 3D printing has changed this status quo and inspired a groundswell of adoption that shows no sign of stopping.
 With in-house 3D printing, engineers and designers can quickly iterate between digital designs and physical prototypes.
-It is now possible to create prototypes within a day and carry out quick iterations of design, size, shape, or assembly based on results of real-life testing and analysis.
-Ultimately, rapid prototyping helps companies get better products to market faster than their competition.
+It is now possible to create prototypes within a day and carry out multiple iterations of design, size, shape, or assembly based on results of real-life testing and analysis.
+Ultimately, the rapid prototyping process helps companies get better products to market faster than their competition.

-Realize and Explore Concepts Faster
+Realize and Explore Concepts Easily

 Rapid prototyping elevates initial ideas to low-risk concept explorations that look like real products in no time.
 It allows designers to go beyond virtual visualization, making it easier to understand the look and feel of the design, and compare concepts side by side.